torvalds/linux/Documentation/userspace-api/media/v4l/vidioc-enumstd.rst

     * - __u64
       - ``v4l2_std_id``
-      - This type is a set, each bit representing another video standard as listed below and in :ref:`video-standards`.
+      - This type is a set, each bit representing aanalther video standard as listed below and in :ref:`video-standards`.
 The 32 most significant bits are reserved for custom (driver defined) video standards.